-As your life changes, it’s natural to take a good look at your career and either 1. reaffirm that you like what you’re doing and you want to stick with it, or 2. consider making a career change in the hopes that your new path will more closely align with your true, happy self.
+As your life changes, it’s natural to take a good look at your career and either 1. reaffirm that you like what you’re doing and you want to stick with it, or 2. consider making a career change in the hopes that your new path will more closely align with where you are in life now.

 When you CAN make a career change

-- Example: Nanny to Registered Nurse after earning a Bachelor’s degree
+- You’ve completed formal education in a new skillset.
+For example, Nanny to Registered Nurse after earning a Bachelor’s degree.

 When you CANNOT make a career change